Effective April 1, 2022, anyone, regardless of vaccine status, can enter the NWT. Self-Isolation Plan is no longer required.

 COVID-19 is caused by a virus producing mild to severe respiratory infections.
-COVID-19 can spread from person to person through the coughs and sneezes of people who are carrying the coronavirus.
+COVID-19 can spread from person to person through heavy breathing, coughs and sneezes of people who are carrying the coronavirus.
 Anyone can get COVID-19, regardless of how active or healthy you may be.
-It can cause serious illness requiring hospitalization, and even resulting in death.
+It can cause serious illness requiring hospitalization, especially in people who are at higher risk, and even resulting in death.

 - Over the age of 60

-- Unvaccinated, partially vaccinated or have not received a booster (including those under 5 who cannot be vaccinated yet)
+- Unvaccinated, partially vaccinated or have not received a booster (including those under 5 who cannot yet be vaccinated)

 - Moderately or severely immunocompromised